Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ### **Maximize Agreement Opportunities for Local Members**
 Annual memberships consistently show lower churn than M2M.
 Encouraging longer commitments among members who are likely to remain in the area is one of the most impactful levers.

-- Recommendation: Train sales staff to identify members with longer-term residency (e.g., professionals, families, or students with multi-year programs) and emphasize the stability and savings of annual memberships.
+- Recommendation: Train sales staff to identify members with longer-term residency (e.g., professionals, families, or students) and emphasize the stability and savings of annual memberships.

 ### **Maintain a Variety of Items in the Shop**
 Members who make purchases show a 11% higher retention rate than non-purchasers.
 By promoting small, frequent purchases, the gym can strengthen member commitment and reduce churn.

-- Recommendation: Stock a diverse range of affordable and appealing items (e.g., water bottles, apparel, gear, snacks) to encourage impulse purchases and reinforce a sense of belonging.
+- Recommendation: Stock a diverse range of affordable and appealing items (e.g., water bottles, apparel, gear, snacks) to encourage purchases and reinforce a sense of belonging.

 ### **Recognize Check-In Patterns to Re-Engage Members**
 Check-in frequency is a strong predictor of churn.
 Members who go 30+ days without visiting have a 43.94% chance of cancellation.